 DFW as a whole covers more land than Connecticut and Rhode Island combined.
-It sprang up along the diamond-shaped swath of land where I-35 splits into Eastern and Western corridors 35 miles south of the Oklahoma border, and continues a good 100 miles southward on each split (it's roughly 80 miles straight between the points) until the highway joins up again near Waco.
+It sprang up along the diamond-shaped swath of land where I-35 splits into Eastern and Western corridors 35 miles south of the Oklahoma border and continues a good 100 miles southward on each split (it's roughly 80 miles straight between the points) until the highway joins up again near Waco.
 Dallas and Ft.
-Worth have a population of 1.2 million and 750,000 people, respectively, and 15 cities within the Metroplex have a population greater than 100,000 (D and FW included).
+Worth have a population of 1.3 million and 957,000 people, respectively, and 15 cities within the Metroplex have a population greater than 100,000 (D and FW included).

 - Dallas County (Dallas): Obviously the most well known county, and is pretty much completely urban save for parts of the southeastern portion, though it probably won't stay like that for too long.